k2view-academy/K2View-Academy/articles/39_discovery_catalog/10_catalog_APIs.md

 ## Get Catalog's Data Platforms

-<span style="border-radius: 2em; background-color: #0969da; padding: 0 8px; color:white">GET</span>   `/api/catalog/{version}/{dataPlatform}`
+<span style="border-radius: 1em; background-color: #0969da; padding: 0 10px; color:white">GET</span>   `/api/catalog/{version}/{dataPlatform}`

-The API retrieves a list of schemas that belong to the given catalog version and data platform.
+The API retrieves a list of schemas that belong to the specified catalog version and data platform.
 Each schema is retrieved with the CONTAINS relations to its respective dataset nodes.

 The API has two modes - *view* and *compare* - which are alternatively invoked based on the **version** input parameter, as explained below: